lucas-rodrigues-goes/framework-dnd/docs/rules/COMBAT PROFICIENCIES.md

 ### Cleaving
 - Proficiency: You gain the cleave ability, which allows you to attack multiple targets, at the cost of precision, you can attack 2 adjacent targets at a penalty of -5, or 3 targets at a -7 penalty.
 - Expertise: The penalty is reduced to -3 for 2 targets, and -5 for 3 targets.
 - Mastery: (No additional benefit)
 - Grandmastery: (No additional benefit)

+### Sentinel
+- Proficiency: When you land an opportunity attack, the target's movement is reduced to 0.
+- Expertise: You can make opportunity attacks even if the enemy is disengaging.
+- Mastery: (No additional benefit)
+- Grandmastery: (No additional benefit)